Mun-Min/Stock_Data_Fetcher/README.md

 <img align="middle" width="750" height="500" src="./Images/App_Screenshot.png">

 > Note: This python application utilizes Streamlit to allow the user to be able to
-> download up to at least 10 years of historical US stock data.
+> download (CSV/JSON Format) up to at least 10 years of historical US stock data.

 ## Run the application locally